TomatenKuchenDEV/docs/docs/boostmessages.md

 ### Former boost message channel {#end-channel}

 The bot will send a message into this channel once a user removes all its boosts from the server.

-### Boost (end) message {#message}

-Setting for configuring the message which is sent once a user boosts the server for the first time, or removes its last boost.

 ## Variables {#vars}